juliandavid-garcia/First_milestone_project/README.md

 ## UX
-This website is specially addressed to contact  web-developer recruiters and possible clients, in order to show them my skills through the different websites i have built so far.
+This website is specially addressed to contact  web developer recruiters and possible clients, in order to show them my skills through the different websites i have built so far.

-As i want this Portfolio to be reached by as many recruiters as possible I paid special attention to titling  and  the descriptive tagging of the “alt attribute” in images, in order to make it more visible to search engines.
+As i want this Portfolio to be reached by  many recruiters as possible I paid special attention to titling  and  the descriptive tagging of the “alt attribute” in images, in order to make it more visible to search engines.

 To let the recruiters interact with the examples displayed all images are linked to git hub on a _blank page. (if possible)